Marcia Lucas

-Marcia Lou Lucas (née Griffin; born October 4, 1945) is an American film editor and film producer.
-She is best known for her work editing the Star Wars trilogy (1977-1983) as well as other films by her then-husband George Lucas: THX-1138 (1971) and American Graffiti (1973).
-She also edited Martin Scorsese's Alice Doesn't Live Here Anymore (1973), Taxi Driver (1976), and New York, New York (1977).
+Marcia Lou Lucas (née Griffin; born October 4, 1945) is an American film editor.
+She is best known for her work editing the Star Wars trilogy (1977–1983) as well as other films by her then-husband George Lucas: THX 1138 (1971) and American Graffiti (1973).
+She also edited Martin Scorsese's Alice Doesn't Live Here Anymore (1974), Taxi Driver (1976), and New York, New York (1977).

 Lucas won the Academy Award for Best Film Editing in 1977 for Star Wars (1977).
 She was previously nominated for an Academy Award for her film editing on American Graffiti and for a BAFTA Award for Best Editing for her work on Taxi Driver.
 After a career gap while raising her family, Lucas produced two films in the 1990s.

 Early life

-Lucas was born in Modesto, California.
+Marcia Lou Griffin was born in Modesto, California.
 Her father was an Air Force officer stationed in Stockton, California, during World War II.
 Her parents divorced when she was two.
 Her mother, Mae Griffin, relocated the family to North Hollywood, California, to live with her parents.
 When Marcia's grandfather died, her mother moved to an apartment nearby, and she found work as a clerk at an insurance agency.
 When she was a teenager, her father reentered her life, but he had remarried and was stationed in Florida.
-Marcia lived with her stepfamily for two years and moved back to Hollywood.
-She returned to North Hollywood to finish high school, and enrolled in chemistry courses at Los Angeles City College while working in a mortgage banking firm.
+Marcia lived with her stepfamily for two years and then moved back to Hollywood.
+She returned to North Hollywood to finish high school and enrolled in chemistry courses at Los Angeles City College while working in a mortgage-banking firm.

 Career

 Early work

 In 1964, Marcia's then-boyfriend worked for a Hollywood museum and wanted to hire her as a librarian to catalog all the donated movie memorabilia.
 They sent her to apply for the job at a California State Employment office.
 Since she had no experience, the Employment office sent her to Sandler Films who needed an apprentice film librarian with no experience.
-Marcia was eventually promoted up to being an assistant editor by the time she was twenty.
+Marcia was eventually promoted to being an assistant editor by the time she was twenty.
 She was in a Motion Picture Editors Guild apprenticeship of eight years, leading to becoming a Guild film editor.
 She edited promotional films and trailers.

 In 1967, Verna Fields, one of the few respected female film editors in the industry at that time, asked Sandler Films to send her an assistant editor to help on a United States Information Agency documentary, about Lyndon B. Johnson's 21–23 December 1967 Asia trip, later titled Journey to the Pacific (1968).
 Fields had also hired University of Southern California students as assistant editors, including George Lucas.
 The following spring, the newly engaged Marcia moved in with Lucas at his hilltop apartment on Portola Drive in Beverly Hills and returned to editing commercials as George Lucas accompanied Francis Ford Coppola to scout filming locations for The Rain People (1968) at Long Island, New York.
-When principal photography begun on The Rain People, Lucas simultaneously begun shooting a behind-the-scenes documentary short titled Filmmaker (1968).
+When principal photography began on The Rain People, Lucas simultaneously begun shooting a behind-the-scenes documentary short titled Filmmaker (1968).